hackademia-learningjourney/project-submission-s2ir/README.md

 ### How to?
 - To train the model use "student_performance_trainer.ipynb" this is jupyter notebook file it run the whole program.
 This program first import dataset from the data/student_performance.csv file and train the model after train it will create and save model to model/attendance_rate_and_its_infulence_on_final_grades.pkl
 - To evaluate the student performance, use "student_performance.ipynb".
 This notebook allows you to run the prediction program, which prompts you to input a student's attendance rate.
 Based on this input, the program will predict the student's academic performance.
+- Also student_performance.py can be use as an app to predict student academic performance which is made based on student_performance.ipynb.
+To run `python student_performance.py`